 In plain language, my expert witness service was secured by the Department of Labor, United States Government through their legal council, Schwartz, Steve-Schwartz & Janzen LLP to provide analysis and consultation that would allow the two sides to settle in the case of compensating the artist.
 Through cleaning and (mural) removal tests, I presented several scenarios that could be options which included budgets for those hypothetical proposals.
 It was the budgets that I proposed that were the basis for the settlement of the case to the approval of my client.
 My tests, evaluations and budgets were based on the protection and preservation needs of the artwork and were real representations.
 In this case, however, I gave no deposition and was not cross examined.

-Many years afterwards, I received a call from the opposite side’s attorney who stated they were interested in my services as an expert witness, now for their side, because they esteemed my professionalism and the fact that I was an “advocate for the artwork.”
+Some time afterwards, I received a call from the opposite side’s attorney who stated they were interested in my services as an expert witness, now for their side, because they esteemed my professionalism and the fact that I was an “advocate for the artwork.”
 (Btw, I performed this same type of service on behalf of Shell Oil Company in lger and Levin Law Firm, Botello v.
 Shell Oil Co.
-(1991) and several others.
+1991 and several others).

 Some examples of expert witness cases involving art issues include: protecting public art or damage to public art, sorting out damage and costs for negligence in shipping/handling/storage of artwork, insurance fine arts policy claims, assessing damage of art in fires/water damage.
 Here are some of the cased I have worked with over the years: